VH-MSBA-MBA/facial-recognition/README.md

 # Purpose

-This is a quick and dirty, no frills Django web application for a Masters of Science in Business Analytics grad student.
+This is a quick and dirty, no frills Django web application for a Masters of Science in Business Analytics final project.
 It is just meant to demonstrate [AWS Rekognition](https://aws.amazon.com/rekognition/?blog-cards.sort-by=item.additionalFields.createdDate&blog-cards.sort-order=desc) for cloud technology project.

 This application will ask to access your camera.
 If you consent, and take a picture of yourself, you can submit the picture.
 Rekognition will analyze and return characteristics about the picture such as mood, gender, age, etc.